tcassar/settle/write_up/Analysis + Design.md

 Thus, this algorithm is incorrect.

-The reason why is because it does not account for how max-flow is generated.
+The reason why is that it does not account for how max-flow is generated.
 In the case of the first edge we just considered, we calculated a max-flow of 15.
 This was achieved by pushing 5 units of flow down the Alice -> Bob -> Charlie path, and 10 units of flow directly from Alice -> Charlie.

 Since all of these paths become saturated, it should be the case that **no more flow can be pushed through the graph**.
-This algorithm only removes the considered edge, instead of all of the edges saturated by the max-flow algorithm.
+This algorithm only removes the considered edge, instead of all the edges saturated by the max-flow algorithm.

 The approach I decided to take was to modify the initial graph in place.
 After a max-flow is run, and a new edge is added to the clean graph, the initial graph is restructured.
 The restructuring replaces the capacity of each edge (u, v) to its original unused capacity.
 Like this, any saturated edges are removed, and future iterations of the graph are constrained to only produce results based on outcomes of previous iterations.